olivialiu121/olivialiu121.github.io/index.md

 layout: page
 ---

-# About Me
+## About Me

 <img src="https://lzl65825.github.io/lizelong.jpg" class="floatpic" width="288" height="512">

 Here is **Zelong Li**.

 I received my Bachelor's in Computer Science and Technology at [Tsinghua University](https://www.cs.tsinghua.edu.cn/).
 Currently, I am a Ph.D.
-Candidate majoring in Computer Science at [Rutgers University](https://www.cs.rutgers.edu/), and I expect to graduate in May 2024.
+Candidate majoring in Computer Science at [Rutgers University](https://www.cs.rutgers.edu/), with an expected graduation date in May 2024.
 I am working as a graduate assistant in the [**WISE Lab (Web Intelligent Systems and Economics)**](https://wise.cs.rutgers.edu/), advised by [Prof. Yongfeng Zhang](http://www.yongfeng.me/).
 Here is [my CV](https://lzl65825.github.io/file/CV_Zelong_Li.pdf).

 I have over 15 years of coding experience.
 I wrote the LOGO language to get an award in a coding competition in 2007 as a fifth-grade primary school student.
 I started learning C++ in 2009 as a sixth-grade primary school student and later got multiple [awards](https://lzl65825.github.io/awards/) from high school coding competitions.

 <br>

+---

 ## Academic Background